getunfiltered/getunfiltered.github.io/_posts/2012-12-26-post-a-thing.md

 ---
-category: Stuff
+category: Article
-path: '/stuff'
+path: '/article'
-title: 'Post a thing'
+title: 'Post an article of clothing'
 type: 'POST'

 layout: nil
 ---

-This method allows users to create a new thing.
+This method allows users to create an entry.

 ### Request